sourcegraph/scip/README.md

-If you're interested in consuming SCIP data, you can either use one of the [provided language bindings](https://github.com/sourcegraph/scip/tree/main/bindings), or generate code for the [SCIP protobuf schema](./scip.proto) using the protobuf toolchain for your language ecosystem.
+If you're interested in consuming SCIP data, you can either use one of the [provided language bindings](https://github.com/sourcegraph/scip/tree/main/bindings), or generate code for the [SCIP Protobuf schema](./scip.proto) using the Protobuf toolchain for your language ecosystem.
 Also, check out the [Debugging section][] in the Development docs.

 [debugging section]: ./Development.md#debugging